souravsk/hashnode-Blogs/clcd9bzk4000608mk5mxu7ss3.md

 You can connect to your codespaces from your browser, from Visual Studio Code, from the JetBrains Gateway application, or by using GitHub CLI.

-So it basically means that you can create your project just by using a browser you don't have to have a good machine with you to do so.
+So it means that you can create your project just by using a browser you don't have to have a good machine with you to do so.

 I hope you already know what is Minikube if In case you don't then don't worry I have already publicised blog on a Minikube to read that [Click Here](https://souravk.hashnode.dev/accessing-minikube-with-kubectl) and If want to deep dive into Kubernetes Then [Click Here](https://souravk.hashnode.dev/series/kubernetes) to go to the Kubernetes Series.